 - Seek slider: The seek slider is used to fast forward or rewind the video.
-To use the seek slider, first turn off virtual cursor then tab to the slider.
-Use left/right or up/down arrow keys to fast forward/rewind the video.
+To use the seek slider, first turn off Virtual cursor then tab to the slider.
+Use the left/right or up/down arrow keys to fast forward/rewind the video.

-- Play/pause: The button text toggles based on the current status of the video.
-To replay the video, activate the "play" or K button after the video stops playing.
+- Play/pause: The button text changes based on the status of the video.
+To replay the video, select the Play or K button after the video stops playing.

 - Next: This button allows you to skip to the next video.
-If no media buttons, you can also skip to the next video using Shift+N.
+If you don't have media buttons, you can also skip to the next video using Shift+N.

-- Mute/unmute: This button toggles depending on whether the video is muted or not muted.
+- Mute/unmute: This button changes depending on whether the video is muted or not muted.

 - Volume slider: Use the left/right or up/down arrow keys to increase/decrease volume.